paulRbr/api-docs/README.md

 When committing `master`, a pre-commit hook will build and validate the `dist/consolidated.json` file to ensure a valid API specification can be generated.
 In order for this commit to be successful, ensure that you are running Node 14 or later.
 ```

-Changes made to the `production` branch are deployed via GitHub Actions to the [live documentation site](https://docs.canopyservicing.com).
+Changes made to the `production` branch will be deployed via GitHub Actions to the [live documentation site](https://docs.canopyservicing.com).

 ## Validation